ParCoreLab/BeyondMoore/README.md

 We're undertaking the design of an API for a unified communication library to streamline device-to-device communication within the CPU-free model by aiming to optimize communication efficiency across diverse devices.

 More details about the project will be available soon.
 The related paper is under preparation.

-### Snoopie

-With data movement posing a significant bottleneck in computing, profiling tools are essential for scaling multi-GPU applications efficiently.
-However, existing tools focus primarily on single GPU compute operations and lack support for monitoring GPU-GPU transfers and communication library calls.
-Addressing these gaps, we present Snoopie, an instrumentation-based multi-GPU communication profiling tool.
-Snoopie accurately tracks peer-to-peer transfers and GPU-centric communication library calls, attributing data movement to specific source code lines and objects.
-It offers various visualization modes, from system-wide overviews to detailed instructions and addresses, enhancing programmer productivity.

-The tool is publicly available [here](https://github.com/ParCoreLab/snoopie).

 ---